 Hetty Berg has been director of the Jewish Museum Berlin since April 2020.
 For more than thirty years, she served in various capacities at the Jewish Historical Museum in Amsterdam.

 She began her work there as a curator in 1989.
-In the span of her 30-year career, she created over 30 original temporary exhibitions, and oversaw the creation and implementation of five permanent exhibitions.
-Beginning in 2002, as Curator of Museum Affairs she was the senior staff member overlooking the development of the Jewish Cultural Quarter in Amsterdam.
-Along with the Jewish Historical Museum, it includes a children's museum, the Portuguese Synagogue, the National Holocaust Museum, and the Hollandsche Schouwburg memorial site.
+In the course of her career at the museum, she curated more than thirty temporary exhibitions and was responsible for the conceptual development and production of five permanent exhibitions.
+In 2002, she was appointed manager and chief curator at the Jewish Historical Museum in Amsterdam, which expanded in 2012 and became part of the Jewish Cultural Quarter.
+In addition to the Jewish Historical Museum, the quarter includes the Children’s Museum, the Portuguese Synagogue, the National Holocaust Museum, and the Hollandsche Schouwburg Memorial.

 Hetty Berg was born in The Hague in 1961.
 After training as a dancer for four years in London and Amsterdam, she studied theater in Amsterdam.
 While pursuing her career, she earned a master’s degree in management of nonprofit organizations in Utrecht.
 A Dutch national, she is a member of numerous academic advisory boards and committees.
 For example, from 2016 to 2020, she served on the Dutch National Ethics Committee for Museums, and from 2007 to 2013, on the board of the Association of European Jewish Museums.
 Since 2020, she has been a member of the board of trustees of the following organizations: the Memorial to the Murdered Jews of Europe Foundation, the House of One, and the Ernst Reuter Foundation for Advanced Study.